Eraring Power Station (Eraring) is NSW’s largest power station at 2880MW. It provides around 18 per cent of the state’s current electricity needs.

 In September 2023, the NSW Government announced it would engage with Origin Energy on its plans for Eraring consistent with recommendations made in the NSW Electricity Supply and Reliability Check Up.

-In November and December, NSW Government announced NSW Electricity Infrastructure Roadmap tenders had resulted in support for around 2,350MW of new renewable generation, storage and firming infrastructure.
+In November and December 2023, the NSW Government announced NSW Electricity Infrastructure Roadmap tenders had resulted in support for around 2,350MW of new renewable generation, storage and firming infrastructure.

-In May 2024, the Australian Energy Market Operator released and update to its 2023 Electricity Statement of Opportunities finding that despite this additional investment, there is a forecast reliability gap in NSW from 2025/26 if Eraring closes in August 2025.
+In May 2024, the Australian Energy Market Operator released an update to its 2023 Electricity Statement of Opportunities finding that despite the additional investment, there was a forecast reliability gap in NSW from 2025/26 if Eraring was to close in August 2025.

 On 4 June 2024, the Minister tabled the agreement with Origin in Parliament.